wilsonmar/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 https://github.com/awslabs/serverless-application-model</a>
 was announced Nov 2016
 to define the SAM format
-to build <strong>Cloud Formation templates</strong> to access Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by serverless applications.
+to build <strong>Cloud Formation templates</strong> that access Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by serverless applications.

 Two AWS evangelists created <a target="_blank" href="https://github.com/aws-samples/aws-developer-workshop/blob/master/INSTRUCTIONS.md">pre-built templates</a>
 with manual instructions, which they walked though in <a target="_blank" href="https://www.twitch.tv/events/PgC70I4pQoy14TP-RNS6Dw">30 minutes on Twitch.tv</a>: